awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNRoutingTypes.md

 For Site\-to\-Site VPN connections that use static routing, the primary tunnel can be identified by traffic statistics or metrics\.

 To use both tunnels, we recommend exploring Equal Cost Multipath \(ECMP\), which is supported for Site\-to\-Site VPN connections on a transit gateway\.
 For more information, see [Transit gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html) in *Amazon VPC Transit Gateways*\.
+ECMP is not supported for Site\-to\-Site VPN connections on a virtual private gateway\.

 ## Routing during VPN tunnel endpoint updates<a name="routing-vpn-tunnel-updates"></a>